If you’re looking to get your forklift license, now is a great time.

 PROS

-Personal attention: Get direct access to instructors who can tailor the teaching to your individual learning style
+Personal attention: Get direct access to instructors who can tailor the teaching to your learning style.

-More expensive: It costs more to conduct a classroom training course, so you’ll have to pay more
+More expensive: It costs more to conduct a classroom training course, so you will have to pay more.

-Less convenient: If you live in a smaller town, you may have to travel to get to the nearest training center
+Less convenient: If you live in a smaller town, you may have a long commute to the nearest training center.

-Not self-paced: Classes typically last for 4-8 hours, usually across 1-2 days
+Not self-paced: Classes typically last 4-8 hours, usually across 1-2 days.

 Where to find in-person forklift training programs

-The main operators of in-person lift truck training schools are:
+The primary sources of in-person lift truck training schools are:

 - Forklift dealerships